fuketing0417/DICC-Facial-Expression-Recognition/README.md

 # DICC-Facial-Expression-Recognition

+The core code is currently under organization and will be uploaded imminently.

-This repository contains scripts for adjusting training set sample counts based on specified imbalance factors, along with pre-processed versions of popular facial expression datasets.
+This repository  currently contains scripts for adjusting training set sample counts based on specified imbalance factors, along with pre-processed versions of popular facial expression datasets.

 ## Scripts Overview